We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Buffalo (the city, not the animal) has become famous around the world for coating deep-fried chicken wings with peppery, buttery sauce and pairing them with celery sticks and blue cheese dressing.
 Famously served at The Anchor Bar for the first time in 1964, Buffalo’s version of chicken wings is now available around the world in countries like France, Thailand and Vietnam.
 Basically, if American ex-pats are in a city, Buffalo wings are there too.

-→ Click here to discover more great things to eat in Buffalo.
+→ Discover more great food to eat in Buffalo.

 After eating Buffalo-style chicken wings in cities in the US and beyond, we were thrilled to take a self-guided Buffalo wings tour in New York’s Queen City.
 While we liked the wings at The Anchor Bar, they weren’t our favorite.
 That honor goes to Duff’s.